ibaysah/instructlab_knowledge/ras_philosophy_and_architecture.md

 processor may only actively use one clock source at a time even when redundant clock sources are provided.
 In contrast, fans and power supplies are typically all active in a system.
-If a system is said to have “n+1” fan redundancy, for example, all “n+1” fans will normally be active in a system Power10 processor-based systems RAS Page 37 absence a failure.
+If a system is said to have “n+1” fan redundancy, for example, all “n+1” fans will normally be active in a system absence a failure.
 If a fan fails occurs, the system will run with “n” fans.
 In cases where there are fans or power supply failures, power and thermal management code may compensate by increasing fan speed or making other adjustments according to operating conditions per power management mode and power/thermal management policy.

 Spare Definition

 A spare component is similar in nature though when a “spare is successfully used” the system can continue to operate without the need to replace the component.
 As an example, for voltage regulator output modules, if five output phases are needed to